Frau Holle: Spillaholle

-When spinsters are not finished with their spinning, then the Satzemsuse will sit in their lap during spinning or even give them igneous spindles instead of normal ones.
+When spinsters are not finished with their spinning, then the Satzemsuse will sit in their lap during spinning or even give them fiery spindles instead of normal ones.
 The Spillaholle takes the lazy spinsters away.
 Frau Holle beats them with a batch of stinging nettles.
-If all the tow is already spun, then there will not only be no punishment, even one of the nettles will be left in the house to ward the house of misfortune for the whole coming year.
+If all the tow is already spun, then not only will there be no punishment, but also one of Holle’s apotropaic nettles left behind to banish misfortune from the house for the whole of the coming year.
 Additionally, in Bohemia all spinning is banned on the night of St. Thomas.
 If a spinster is working anyway, she will be punished by Frau Holle.

 To children spinning in the night the Spindelholle says: "Verzage nicht, verzage nicht, warum spinnst du die Zahl am Tage nicht?"
 (Do not quail, do not quail, why do you not spin the number at day?)
 Then she kills the children or takes them away.
 That this will not happen the children will be warned by their parents when at evening the wind is howling in the stove: "Die Spillagritte kommt!"
 (The Spillagritte comes!), or they will have to listen to the following rhyme:

 The Spillaholle also scares people to death or walks abroad at forest tracks.
 A less malicious activity of her is the causation of snow, just like it is known from the standard Frau Holle as well.
 When the Spillaholle shakes her bed, then it will snow.

 The Spindelholle's home lies beneath a rock in the woods, known as the Spillalutschenstein ("Spillalutsche's stone").
 At night, seven lights can be seen above the Spillalutschenstein.
 Normally, the Spillaholle appears solitarily, but as Popelhole, she is wed to the Popelmann, a German Silesian Bogeyman.
-As Satzemsuse she has companions which are the Satzemkater (Kater = tomcat), the Satzemziege (Ziege = goat) and the Rilpen, a collectivity of wood sprites.
-The Bohemian Frau Holle is accompanied by small deformed wights which she orders to beat outrageous spinsters with rods.
+As Satzemsuse she has companions which are the Satzemkater (Kater = tomcat), the Satzemziege (Ziege = goat) and the Rilpen, a band of wood sprites.
+The Bohemian Frau Holle is accompanied by small deformed wights whom she orders to beat lazy and slovenly spinsters with rods.

-The fairy tale
+Fairy tale

 Background

 The tale was published by the Brothers Grimm in the first edition of Kinder- und Hausmärchen, published in 1812.
 Their source was Wilhelm Grimm's friend and future wife Dortchen Wild.
 Some details were added in the second edition (1819), most notably rooster's greetings, based upon the account of Georg August Friedrich Goldmann from Hanover.

 It is still a common expression in Hesse, Southern parts of the Netherlands and beyond to say "Hulda is making her bed" when it is snowing, that is, she shakes her bed and out comes snow from heaven.
 Like many other tales collected by the Brothers Grimm, the story of Frau Holle was told to teach a moral.
 In this case, it is that hard work is rewarded and laziness is punished.